kaycebasques/overfit/linear-algebra.rst

 :math:`w` stands for "weight" and :math:`b` stands for "bias".

-Suppose you want to add a second input variable, "temperature":
+Suppose you want to add a second input variable, "temperature".
+Your table of data becomes this:

 .. raw:: html